Christian vegetarianism: Historical developments

 Some members of the Religious Society of Friends (also known as Quakers) practice vegetarianism or veganism as a reflection of the Peace Testimony, extending non-violence towards animals.
 Historically, the early vegetarian movement had many Quaker promoters.
 Some Ranter groups – non-conformist Christian groups that existed in seventeenth-century England – were vegetarian.

+In 1891, the Friends' Anti-Vivisection Association was founded, later becoming the Animal Welfare and Anti-Vivisection Society and subsequently Quaker Concern for Animals, reflecting a longstanding institutional engagement with animal welfare within the Society of Friends.
+In 1902, the Friends Vegetarian Society was established as a Quaker organisation.
+More recently, Quaker Vegan Witness (QVW), founded in 2019, has continued this tradition, organising vegan witness activities within British Quaker communities.

 Roman Catholic monastic orders such as the Carthusians and Cistercians follow a pescatarian diet.
 Carmelites and others following the Rule of St. Albert also maintain a vegetarian diet, although the old and sick are permitted to eat meat according to this rule of life.
 The Order of Minims, an order of friars founded by St. Francis of Paola in the 15th century, goes further: in addition to the standard three religious vows of chastity, poverty, and obedience, its members take a fourth vow of vita quadragesimalis ("a Lenten way of life"), committing to perpetual abstinence from all meat, eggs, and dairy products.

 Christian anarchists, such as Leo Tolstoy, Ammon Hennacy, and Théodore Monod, extend the Christian principles of compassion and nonviolence through following a vegetarian diet.